thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 toc_max_heading_level: 4
 title: Born without choice, yet doomed for not choosing God? | Christian Apologetics
 sidebar_label: Born without choice, yet doomed for not choosing God?
-description:  I didn't choose to be born.
-So why am I held accountable for what I do here?
-And if I don't choose God, why am I doomed for all eternity?
-This is a deep and often emotionally charged question.
-I didn't choose to be born.
-So why am I held accountable for what I do here?
-And if I don't choose God, I'm doomed for all eternity?
-For several, this question is less about theology and more about justice and about what seems fair to them.
-We'll explore the complexities of free will, God's justice, and human responsibility in the context of Christian faith.
+description: I didn't choose to be born, so why am I accountable and potentially doomed without God?
+We delve into free will, God's justice, and human responsibility from a Christian perspective.
 keywords: [" I didn't choose to be born and if I don't choose God Im doomed?","I didn't choose to be born.
 So why am I held accountable for what I do here?","Free Will & God's Sovereignty","Justice of God","Human Responsibility","Problem of Evil ","Eternal Destiny","Predestination vs. Choice"]
 ---